Svyatoslav-stack/EddyEye-Pulse-Dashboard/README.md

 **You can see a demo of the EddyEye Pulse Dashboard [here](https://svyatoslav-stack.github.io/EddyEye-Pulse-Dashboard/).**

 > **Friendly reminder**: If you plan to use or adapt this dashboard for your own purposes, please consider acknowledging the [author](https://orcid.org/0009-0004-7507-4933).

+**A detailed vignette is available:**
+If you want a step-by-step explanation of the dashboard’s structure and code, please see the [vignette](https://github.com/Svyatoslav-stack/EddyEye-Pulse-Dashboard/blob/main/vignette.md) included in this repository.
+The vignette walks you through each code chunk, explaining how the dashboard connects to your database, checks data quality, visualizes measurements, and sets up automated alerts.
+This is especially useful for anyone who wants to adapt or extend the dashboard for new stations or additional parameters.